-The main responsibility of the European Union agricultural policy is to protect consumer’s health in the agricultural and food chain at every stage of the food production process – from breeding to transportation, slaughtering, packing, and consumption.
-Its assumptions base on three key pillars:
+The main objective of the European Union’s agricultural policy is to protect consumer health at all stages of production in the agri-food chain – from farming, to transport and slaughter, to packing and consumption.
+Its principles are based on 3 key pillars: